hebozhe/Lej/README.md

 Newlines to separate expressions or statements are not required, but can help make code more readable.
 Lej can be completely minified.

 ## **Statements**
 Statements end with a semicolon `;`.
+In specific circumstances, some end with an exclamation mark `!`.

 ## **Parentheses**
-Parentheses `()` are only used to disambiguate operational scope.
+Parentheses `()` are only used to disambiguate scope.
 All syntactic ambiguity must be resolved with parentheses.

 ```
 int a is 5 * (3 + 2); ~a is 25.~